goldin2008/Note/sysd.md

 normalized discounted cumulative gain (NDCG) in detail as it’s a critical evaluation metric for any ranking problem
 NDCG:
 In contrast to cumulative gain, discounted cumulative gain (DCG) allows us to penalize the search engine’s ranking if highly relevant documents (as per ground truth) appear lower in the result list.

+`Ranker`
+The ranker will actively utilize machine learning to find the best order of documents (this is also called learning to rank).
+In stage one, you can use fast (nanoseconds) linear ML models to rank them.
+In stage two, you can utilise computationally expensive models (like deep learning models) to find the most optimized order of top 500 documents given by stage one. `When choosing an algorithm, remember to consider the model execution time.
+Cost vs benefit tradeoff is always an important consideration in large scale ML systems.`

+`Blender`
+Blender gives relevant results from various search verticals, like, images, videos, news, local results, and blog posts.
+The blender finally outputs a search engine result page (SERP) in response to the searcher’s query.

+`Training data generation`
+This component displays the cyclic manner of using machine learning to make a search engine ranking system.
+It takes online user engagement data from the SERP displayed in response to queries and generates positive and negative training examples.
+The training data generated is then fed to the machine learning models trained to rank search engine results.

 ***Feed Based System***